GorkemOzhan/myGameApp/requirementanalysis.md

    - Strategy-focused gamers interested in community insights, gameplay efficiency, and discussion.

 2. **Developer and Moderator**
-   - Bekir Görkem Özhan (solo developer during MVP) responsible for development and moderation.
+   - Bekir Görkem Özhan (solo developer) responsible for development and moderation.
    - Future moderators or contributors who may manage user-generated content and assist with feature suggestions.

 ---